fechoa/fechoa/README.md

 # 👨🏾‍💻 My name's Vladislav Kubrak

-I am a front-end developer with a diverse and useful background Studying at : École 42 (French)
+I am a front-end developer with a diverse and useful background<br/>
+Studying at : École 42 (French)

 ## My experience